alexnwanganga/Deep-Learning-Models-for-AF-Detection-from-ECG-Signals/README.md

 # Summary

 Welcome to my Git Repo which presents the undergraduate research I contributed to this summer.
-I worked alongside another undertgraduate researcher and two graduate researchers under the supervision of Dr. Yao.
+I worked alongside another undergraduate researcher and two graduate researchers under the supervision of Dr. Yao.
 The research was conducted at the University of Tennessee, Knoxville as part of the Quantum Algorithms & Optimization REU.
-This was a 10 week program that took place from May 28 till August 2, 2024.
+This was a 10-week program that took place from May 28 to August 2, 2024.
 I was tasked with developing quantum convolutional networks for AF (Atrial Fibrillation) detection from ECG signals.
 This allowed me to gain experience in quantum computing and deep learning concepts as well as experience in research.
 I learned a lot at this program as well as how to work both individually on tasks I was assigned and in teams with other undergraduate and graduate researchers.